 A keyword-stuffed title on Amazon.

 Pick one or two keywords or phrases that customers searching for art like yours may search for.
 “Charcoal forest drawing”, “retro pinup watercolor”, etc. Use these key phrases sprinkled naturally throughout your product description in places where it makes sense, and no more than 2 or 3 times.
+Here’s how to do keyword research.

 The product title should include your keyword.
 It’s useful to include the name of the piece as well.
 “Charcoal Forest Drawing, ‘Serenity’, 12”x12” gives just enough information along with the thumbnail image of the piece to pique curiosity.
 If the title is too long, your customer’s eyes will glaze over and they won’t read it, potentially missing out on important information.
 Keep it short and sweet, and save the details for the description.